Moramor/FillADP/README.md

 Then open a bash into the repo root folder and enter

-    python -m pip install .     # This installs the adprout command then
+    python -m pip install .     # This installs the filladp command then

-    adprout         # This starts filling your adp with enterination OFF
+    filladp         # This starts filling your adp with enterination OFF

 After running adprout once and checking everything was correctly filled, you can now run

-    adprout -Z      # This starts filling your adp with enterination ON
+    filladp -Z      # This starts filling your adp with enterination ON

 This tool is basically a clickbot on a webbrowser.
 Avoid having your mouse over the browser when the bot is running as unvolontarily hovering over a menu could prevent other actions.
 Timeout errors can happen if your connexion